ackseriam/dataload/README.md

-# dataload with PostgreSQL and Codeigniter 4
+# Dataload with PostgreSQL and Codeigniter 4
 Code for tutorial

 To test the mass loading function you must have installed: